fidelity/mabwiser/README.md

 8. Philippe Rigollet and Assaf Zeevi.
 Nonparametric bandits with covariates
 9. Indyk, Piotr, Motwani, Rajeev, Raghavan, Prabhakar, Vempala, Santosh.
 Locality-preserving hashing in multidimensional spaces
 10. Adam N. Elmachtoub, Ryan McNellis, Sechan Oh, Marek Petrik, A practical method for solving contextual bandit problems using decision trees
+11. Doruk Kilitcioglu, Serdar Kadioglu, Non-deterministic behavior of thompson sampling with linear payoffs and how to avoid it

 <br>